-The main objective is to glide the furthest.
-Small bonuses may be awarded for the furthest gliding aircraft, exceptional design analysis or build quality, designs that have a higher degree of difficulty, are innovative, or anything else we find particularly impressive.
+The main objective is to pass through the three holes in the least number of tosses.
+Small bonuses may be awarded for exceptional design analysis, build quality, designs with a higher degree of difficulty, innovation, or anything else we find particularly impressive.

 Use of the foam cutter is optional, but if you want to use it, sign up for a time with the TAs using this link.
 You will need to come ready with your geometry fully defined in Devwing.
 Download the software here.
 Scroll down and download Devwing Foam (version 2.07b).
 You’ll have to use a computer with Windows on it.
 Here is a tutorial: part 1, part 2.
 Keep in mind that each wing section has a maximum length of 762 mm (2.5 ft).
 NGX 250 pink foam has a density of 1.54 lb/ft^3.
 You can buy this foam at Home Depot or Lowes.
 It comes in 4 ft x 8 ft sheets, so you will want to share with another team(s).
-The aeronautics club also usually stocks some foam that you can purchase from them.
+The ME checkout room may have some on hand that you can purchase from them.

 The following milestones are designed to help keep you on track.
 But don’t feel limited by them.
 For example, you might want to have part of your team start building some parts while you are still working out other aspects of the design.

-In class you will give a 10–15-minute presentation on your current design.
+In class you will give a 10–15-minute presentation on your current design to one of the instructors.
 We realize you may not be done with your design yet, but will give feedback on whatever you have ready to go.
 The purpose of the review is to have a dialogue to allow for helpful feedback and to answer questions.
 You don’t need to spend time making fancy slides, but you do need to present key information clearly so that we can have a meaningful discussion.
 Here are some elements you should consider:

 Like the design review you’ll have 10 or so minutes to present any components you’ve built and discuss other building plans.